baking-bad/tzkt/Tzkt.Api/Swagger/Description.md

 If you exceed the limit, the API will respond with `HTTP 429` status code.

-## TzKT Pro
+## MvKT Pro

-TzKT Pro is intended for professional use, for those who seek for extended capabilities, performance, reliability and business-level SLA.
+MvKT Pro is intended for professional use, for those who seek for extended capabilities, performance, reliability and business-level SLA.
-TzKT Pro service is provided via paid subscriptions.
+MvKT Pro service is provided via paid subscriptions.
 Please, refer to [Pricing Plans](https://tzkt.io/api) to check available tiers.

 It's available for the following Tezos networks with the following base URLs:

 - Mainnet: `https://pro.tzkt.io/` ([view docs](https://api.tzkt.io))
-- Testnets: *let us know if you need TzKT Pro for testnets*
+- Testnets: *let us know if you need MvKT Pro for testnets*

 ### Authorization

-To access TzKT Pro you will need to authorize requests with your personal API key, that you will receive on your email after purchasing a subscription.
+To access MvKT Pro you will need to authorize requests with your personal API key, that you will receive on your email after purchasing a subscription.
 This can be done by adding the query string parameter `?apikey={your_key}` or by adding the HTTP header `apikey: {your_key}`.

 Note that you can have multiple API keys within a single subscription.